SquareWheelBike/RD400/README.md

 The tray has a top-mounted window, on the lid, so the electronics can be seen inside.

+The design for the PCB was crated in EasyEDA.

 ## The Arduino

 The arduino is necessary, since the pushbuttons on the handlebar are momentary push buttons, rather than latching push buttons.
 Making a latching circuit may have been a trivial affair, but we wanted the ability to expand features in the future.
 An arduino allows for this kind of modularity.